In this article

 Below are some of the effects when common prescription medications are mixed with alcohol.

-Since both Xanax and alcohol are depressants with sedative effects, especially in higher doses, when taken together they can cause fatigue, drowsiness, and a loss of muscle control, coordination, and balance.
+Both Xanax and alcohol are depressants with sedative effects.
+When taken together, they can cause fatigue, drowsiness, and a loss of muscle control, coordination, and balance.

 Mixing these substances can also lead to:

 Combining alcohol with opioids can be extremely dangerous.
 On top of more common symptoms, such as nausea, vomiting, and low blood pressure, mixing these substances can lead to: